GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-10-24-html-dropdowns-in-vue.md

 }).$mount(`#app`);
 ```

-This option is the simplest fix as we already have our disabled default option set up with an empty string value.
+This is the simplest fix as we already have our disabled default option set up with an empty string value.
 Setting an empty string may not be as semantic as keeping it as ```null``` though in the data layer and may cause interesting bugs down the road.

 2. Use v-bind to give the default option a ```null``` value.